envoy/envoy-integrations-sdk-nodejs/README.md

   const { value } = await installStorage.setUnique('foo'); // creates and returns a unique value for foo
   const { value } = await installStorage.get('foo'); // also gets the current value of foo
   await installStorage.unset('foo'); // deletes foo
   /**
+  * You can also send multiple commands at once,
+  * to be executed in the same transaction.
+  * The response will be an array of the results of each command, in order.
+  */
+  const results = await installStorage.pipeline().set('foo1', 'bar').unset('foo2').get('foo3').execute();

+  /**
   * Job updates
-  * All of the below can take optional attachments as the last parameter.
+  * Note that job.complete can take any number of attachments after the first argument.
-  * Only job.complete is attaching data in the below examples.
   */
-  await job.complete('Credentials provisioned.', [{ type: 'password', label: 'password', value: 'password' }]);
+  await job.complete('Credentials provisioned.', { type: 'password', label: 'password', value: 'password' });
   await job.ignore('No credentials provisioned.', 'Email was not supplied.');
   await job.fail('Could not provision credentials.', 'Server could not be reached.');
   /**
-  * You can also just attach things without updating the status.
+  * You can also just attach things without completing the job.
+  * Attach more things by providing more arguments.
   */
-  await job.attach([{ type: 'text', label: 'foo', value: 'bar' }]);
+  await job.attach({ type: 'text', label: 'foo', value: 'bar' });

   /**
   * JWT usage